6eDesign/svelte-calendar/README.md

 Date formatting uses [`timeUtils`] formatting (MM/DD/YYYY by default).
 If you would like to use a different formatting library, supply a function which accepts a date and returns a string.

 ### `daysOfWeek` and `monthsOfYear`
-These two properties are used to internationalize the calendar.
+These two props are used to internationalize the calendar.
 The default values are:

 ```javascript
 export let daysOfWeek = [